congvt305/staging-twap/app/code/Amore/CustomerRegistration/README.md

 DB Table Name : Added customer attributes

     - mobile_number: To save the customer mobile number
-    - dm_city: To save customer city for Direct Mail (DM)
-    - dm_state: To save customer state for Direct Mail (DM)
-    - dm_detailed_address: To save street address for Direct Mail (DM)
-    - dm_zipcode: To save customer zip code for Direct Mail (DM)
     - favorite_store: To save favorite store value when custmer will register using QR Code
     - referrer_code: To save refferer code value when custmer will register using QR Code
     - dm_subscription_status: To identify whether customer is subscribed for DM or not
     - terms_and_services_policy: Whether customer has been agreed with the terms and services policy or not
+    -
-    - integration_number: To save customer integration number.
+: To save customer integration number.
 Auto generated number like Order increment id.
 Further details you can read in next sections
     - sales_organization_code: To save Website based sale organization code.
     - sales_office_code: To save Website based sale organization code.
     - call_subscription_status: To save call marketing subsctiption.
 Currently we are not taking it while register.
 Only when POS want to update